Stephanie Sy

-Stephanie Sy (born January 16, 1977) is an American television news anchor and reporter for the PBS NewsHour.
+Stephanie Sy (born January 16, 1977) is an American television journalist who works as a correspondent for PBS NewsHour.

 Early life and education

-Sy, who is of Chinese heritage, was born and raised in southern California.
+Sy, who is of Taiwanese heritage, was born and raised in southern California.
+Her mother, Li Sy, was an aspiring journalist who immigrated to the U.S. from Taiwan in the 1960s and enrolled at the University of Missouri as a journalism major; and her father, John J. Sy, worked as an engineer.
 She graduated from the University of Pennsylvania cum laude with a double major in international relations and environmental studies in 1999.